guillaumelenoir/WAVEPAL/README.md

 * Test on data *
 ****************
 ```
 Just before the test, the paths towards the built-in packages are showed, and python may choose to take old versions, that you had already installed.
-If you encounter troubles with some pacakges during the test, I recommend to delete old versions (whose path is given), and reinstall WAVEPAL.
+If you encounter troubles with some packages during the test, I recommend to delete old versions (whose path is given), and reinstall WAVEPAL.

 ------------